 Just over a year ago I penned a post about my mom.
-It was a heartfelt post about her life, mainly talking about her inner beauty and the things she taught me most, simply by being who God had made her to be.
+It was a heartfelt post about her life, mainly talking about her inner beauty and the things she taught me most, simply by being the woman God made her to be.

-My hope is that through sharing this I not only give honor to the life and example that my mom set for me, but also encourage you to know that it is not the ‘things’ we do in our homes and in the lives of our children that matter nearly as much as ‘who’ we are.
+It is my hope that through sharing this I not only give honor to the life and example that my mom set for me but also encourage you to know that it is not the ‘things’ we do in our homes and in the lives of our children that matter nearly as much as ‘who’ we are.
 And that who we are has everything to do with ‘Who’ we know.
-Dwelling in the presence of Jesus is the only way to have His peace and in turn share that peace with the lives we touch.
+Dwelling in the presence of Jesus is the only way to have His peace and in turn, share that peace with the lives we touch.

 Whom have I in heaven but you?
 And there is nothing on earth that I desire besides you.

 My flesh and my heart may fail, but God is the strength of my heart and my portion forever.

 Below is a link to the printable fruit banner I made in her honor.
 My mom loved to decorate for each season, and she loved fruit!
 Paintings of fruit, cross-stitched pictures of fruit, fake fruit, real fruit (you get the idea :)!

 (And as I side note… I cried quite a bit as a re-wrote this post… I guess God knew I needed a bit more ‘therapy’.
 He truly works in mysterious ways.)